Last Updated on: 29th September 2023, 10:40 pm

 9/ Tulsi Plant (Holy Basil)

 The main reason is that the tulsi plant pumps oxygen into the air.
-It can provide as much as 20 hours of air in an enclosed space while absorbing and filtering CO2, carbon monoxide, etc.
+It can provide as much as 20 hours of air in an enclosed space while absorbing and filtering carbon monoxide.

-The tulsi plant is the perfect way to create an urban oasis amid a city with questionable air quality.
-The plant flourishes most in temperatures of 70 degrees and above and must be regularly watered.
+The Tulsi plant can create an urban oasis amid a city with questionable air quality.
+The plant flourishes in temperatures of 70 degrees and above and must be regularly watered.

-The gardenia is a beautiful flower that can be grown indoors or outside.
+The Gardenia is a beautiful flower that can be grown indoors.

-It’s undeniably the highest maintenance bloom on our list, struggling to grow and flourish in anything but perfect climes.
-As a result, many people choose to grow gardenias inside the home.
+It’s undeniably the highest maintenance bloom on this list, struggling to grow and flourish in anything but perfect climes.

-Gardenias thrive in temperatures of around 61 degrees, though this can drop by up to ten degrees in most cases.
-The plant needs light to flourish, so a well-lit and south-facing bedroom is best, but keep the plant out of direct sunlight.
+The plant needs light to flourish, so a well-lit, south-facing bedroom is recommended.
+Keep the plant out of direct sunlight.

-As air quality is so critical to a good night’s sleep, it’s never a bad idea to get some greenery that aids oxygenation in a bedroom.
-This is essential if you live in a larger city where air quality is questionable.
+As air quality is critical to sleep, get some greenery to add oxygen to a bedroom.
+This is essential, especially if you live in a larger town or city with questionable air quality.